-Students must complete a four-year undergraduate degree and have completed 24 semester hours of accounting before entering the MAc Program.
-Students who have not completed the TCU BBA accounting major must provide evidence that they have completed a comparable program.
-Students with deficiencies in their educational backgrounds may be admitted to the MAc Program, but are required to remedy these deficiencies and complete all requirements for the MAc before the degree will be awarded.
+Students must complete a four-year undergraduate degree and have completed 27 semester hours of accounting before entering the MAc Program.
+Students who have not completed the TCU BBA accounting major must provide evidence that they have completed a comparable program at an accredited university.
+Students with deficiencies in the educational backgrounds may be admitted to the MAc Program, but are required to remedy these deficiencies and complete all requirements for the MAc before the degree will be awarded.

-Fall Semester ACCT 70053 ACCT 70273 ACCT 70303 ACCT 70460 MANA 60460 Electives Contemporary Accounting Issues Audit Research Advanced Federal Taxation Ethics for Accounting Business Ethics 3 3 3 1.5 1.5 Spring Semeste ACCT 70003 Business Law for Accounting Professionals 3 ACCT 70153 Electives Financial Statement Analysis 3 9
+Fall Semester ACCT 70053 ACCT 70273 ACCT 70303 ACCT 70460 MANA 60460 Electives Contemporary Accounting Issues Audit Research Advanced Federal Taxation Ethics for Accounting Business Ethics 3 3 1.5 1.5 3 Spring Semeste ACCT 70003 er Business Law for Accounting Professionals 3 ACCT 70153 Electives Financial Statement Analysis 3 9

-Graduate business electives are selected in consultation with the MAc Program director.
+Graduate business electives are selected in consultation with the MAc program director.